Security-Onion-Solutions/securityonion-docs/vmware.rst

 #.
 Choose Linux, Ubuntu 64-Bit and click ``Next``.
 #.
 Specify virtual machine name and click ``Next``.
 #.
 Specify disk size (min 40GB), store as single file, click ``Next``.
 #.
-Customize hardware:
-#.
-Memory – 8GB or more
-#.
-Processors – 4 CPU cores or more
+Customize hardware and increase Memory (min 8GB for most use cases) and Processors (4 CPU cores for most use cases).
 #.
 Network Adapter (NAT or Bridged -- if you want to be able to access
    your Security Onion machine from other devices in the network, then choose Bridged, otherwise choose NAT to leave it behind the host) --